luogen1996/LaVIN/README.md

 - For ScienceQA, please prepare the dataset from the [official repo](https://github.com/lupantech/ScienceQA).
 - For Multimodal Chatbot, download the images in _train2014_ split from [MSCOCO](http://images.cocodataset.org/zips/train2014.zip), and obtain the prepared 52k text-only and 158k text-image instruction-following data from [here](https://drive.google.com/file/d/1gORDPruqwXbgy6NYmhpDXO7t089yzsg3/view?usp=share_link).
 - Obtain the weights of LLaMA from [this form](https://forms.gle/jk851eBVbX1m5TAv5)  (official) or Download [LLaMA-7B](https://huggingface.co/nyanko7/LLaMA-7B/tree/main) and [LLaMA-13B](https://huggingface.co/TheBloke/llama-13b) from HuggingFace (unofficial).
+- If you want to use Vicuna weights to initialize the model, please download from [here](https://huggingface.co/lmsys).
 After that, the file structure should look like:
 ```
 ../data